godavarti/CShartDesignPatternsVSCode/ConsoleApp1/readme.txt

             IPayment.cs , it has an interface all payment methods like ApplePay, SamsungPay,Paypall, PayTM, CachPay implements this interface
             ChasPayment.cs, SamsungPayment.cs,ApplePayment.cs,ChasPayment.cs,Paypallpayment.cs,PayTMPayment.cs are implementations of Ipayment interface
-            PaymentFatory.cs creates an implementation object based on customer payment method selection
+            PaymentFatory.cs creates an implementation object based on customer payment method selection Template Method : CloudResoruceManagement.cs is an abstract class used to implement tempale methods:  scaleup and scaledown and defined the common code for both cloud providers that is create resoruce method.
+                 AWSResoruceManagement.cs is implementation class for AWS Cloud resoruces AzureResoruceManagement.cs is implementation class for Azure Cloud resoruces